Looking for a New Honda Civic Hatchback in your area?

-Inside, the Sport Touring includes stitched leather, soft surfaces, and quality materials.
+Inside, the Sport Touring includes stitched leather on the steering wheel, soft surfaces, and quality materials.
 There’s still plenty of hard plastic, of course, because this is a compact mainstream car.
 But once you’ve settled in, pulled the door closed, and heard the bank-vault-door thunk (followed by an immediate reduction in ambient noise), you’ll be forever impressed.

 Before you dismiss it as too expensive, the Sport Touring’s MSRP is $8,250 less than a Type R’s.
 And you need not spend that much in order to get a 2020 Civic Hatchback.
 Including destination, the base MSRP is $21,650 for LX trim, and the Sport looks just like my test car but costs $22,750.
 The EX is next at $24,150, followed by the leather-lined EX-L at $25,350.

 Don’t get into a 2020 Honda Civic Hatchback with Sport or Sport Touring trim thinking that you’ve scored a more useful version of the Civic Si.
-The cars are very different, from power output and transmission operation to ride and handling.
+The cars are very different, from outputs of the powertrains, whether it's the base engine or the higher output turbocharged engines, to the ride and handling.

-Equipped with a turbocharged 1.5-liter 4-cylinder engine, the Civic Hatchback makes 174 horsepower with LX, EX, and EX-L trim and 180 horsepower with Sport and Sport Touring trim.
-Torque measures 162 pound-feet from 1,700 rpm to 5,500 rpm with the continuously variable transmission (CVT) and 177 lb-ft from 1,900 rpm to 5,000 rpm with the 6-speed manual gearbox.
+Equipped with a turbocharged 1.5-liter 4-cylinder powertrain, the Civic Hatchback makes 174 horsepower with LX, EX, and EX-L trim and 180 horsepower with Sport and Sport Touring trim.
+Torque measures 162 pound-feet from 1,700 rpm to 5,500 rpm with the continuously variable transmission (CVT) and 177 lb-ft from 1,900 rpm to 5,000 rpm with the 6-speed manual transmission.

-That’s plenty of power to move the Civic Hatchback with authority, and the engine is quiet, refined, and well mannered at all times.
-The transmission’s clutch travel and gearbox throws are unexpectedly long, though, marking one difference between the Sport Touring Hatchback and a Civic Si.
+That’s plenty of power to move the front-wheel-drive Civic Hatchback with authority, and the engine is quiet, refined, and well mannered at all times.
+The transmission’s clutch travel and gearbox throws are unexpectedly long, though, marking one difference in the driving experience between the Sport Touring Hatchback and a Civic Si.

 The Si is tighter and tauter, too, equipped with a helical limited-slip differential for more thrilling cornering.
 And it makes more power than the Civic Hatchback.